AmirMohammad-Sharbati/digital-system-design/README.md

 ## Content Overview
-The codebase includes module implementations and testbenches for **three exercises**.
+The codebase includes module implementations and testbenches for **three exercises**:
 ### Exercise 1: Fundamental Logic Blocks
 This exercise covered the design and implementation of basic digital logic components.
+This exercise has three questions:
+1. Implementation of decoder 3-8 using decoder 2-8 which should be implemented by continious assignments instructions.
+1. In the second question we should describe the circuit which is SR flip flop by Verilog and test it.
+1. We should test and debug the provided 8 bit multiply algorithm code in the questions.

 ### Exercise 2: Bus Architecture Implementation and Analysis
 This exercise focused on the design and analysis of data bus structures, emphasizing different implementation methods and timing considerations.
-A Python script was utilized for generating input stimuli and/or delay analysis.
+We have three parts which despite previous exercise are related:
+- We implement the N bit bus with two ways: tri-state buffer and multiplexer.
+Then we compare implementaions with given delays.
+This is done by setting delays in the code.
+At the end we should draw diagram which I use python script for it.

 ### Exercise 3: 8-bit Simple Processor Design (Project)
 This was the main project, involving the architectural design and implementation of a simplified 8-bit processor.
 The design utilizes a mix of gate-level and behavioral modeling.
+This is very good and complete exercise for boosting Verilog coding skills.
+In this exercise I implement the modules of adder/subtractor in the file csa_16.
+This file implemented in the gate level modeling approach.
+Then we should implement mul and div circuits.
+I gather all these three files in the alu file.
+Besides, we should implement the memory and register file. at the end for these modules and data path, we should implement the controller which is top level module.
+This is final circuit and main one.
+For all files (which may be one or more modules), I implement the test bench.
+In the `syn/` folder the synthesized files are placed.
+This code is synthesizable means it is near to state that can be phisically implemented.